wp-plugins/scroll-triggered-boxes/readme.txt

 **Demo**

 I'm using the plugin myself on [the website for one of my other plugins: MailChimp for WordPress](http://dannyvankooten.com/mailchimp-for-wordpress/).
 Scroll down to the bottom and you'll see a box slide in in the bottom right corner, asking you to sign-up to the plugin newsletter.

+**Translators**

+- English (en_US) - Danny van Kooten
+- Dutch (nl_NL) - Danny van Kooten

+If you have created your own language pack (or have an update of an existing one) you can send in your .PO and .MO files so we can bundle it into Scroll Triggered Boxes.
+You can [download the latest POT file](http://plugins.svn.wordpress.org/scroll-triggered-boxes/trunk/languages/scroll-triggered-boxes.po), and [PO files in each language](http://plugins.svn.wordpress.org/scroll-triggered-boxes/trunk/languages/).

 **Other Links**